 From time to time, the Medical Center receives grants and contributions from individuals and private organizations.
 Revenues from grants and contributions (including contributions of capital assets) are recognized when all eligibility requirements, including time requirements, are met.
 Grants and contributions may be restricted for either specific operating purposes or for capital purposes.
-Amounts used specifically for operations have been reported in other operating revenue.
-Amounts restricted to capital acquisitions are reported after nonoperating revenues and expenses.
+Amounts used specifically for operations have been reported in other operating revenues and expenses.